Borongan: Tourism

-Borongan's pristine and undisturbed forests contain spectacular streams, river rapids, waterfalls and caves sought after by nature lovers, trekkers and spelunkers - locals and foreign visitors alike.
-With its vast virginal landscape, most of its scenic spots can be reached by those who have the time and energy.
+Borongan's virginal forests contain streams, river rapids, waterfalls and caves that are popular with locals and tourists for recreation.

-There is said to be a famed hidden cave in one of the offshore islands of Borongan Bay containing the long-boned remains and antique artifacts (i.e. necklaces, porcelain, etc.) of apparently ancient people whose true history have been obscured by the mists of time and only snippets of which have survived to this day in tales and legends among the local folk who continue to zealously preserve as well as guard and protect them from the curious and from the occasional vandal/looter, believing that allowing such remains and artifacts to be disturbed or taken away will bring bad luck or misfortune to the nearby local inhabitants.
+There is said to be a hidden cave in one of the offshore islands of Borongan Bay containing the long-boned remains and antique artifacts (i.e. necklaces, porcelain, etc.) of apparently ancient people.
+Local people protect the caves from the curious and from the occasional vandal/looter, believing that allowing such remains and artifacts to be disturbed or taken away will bring misfortune.

 Festivals

 The City celebrates its annual Fiesta celebration in honor of its Patroness, the Blessed Virgin Mary.
 Albeit the actual Feast day is on September 8, the celebration is usually a month long as each Barangay will hold its own "Barangay Night" where barangays would have a barangay-wide party through programs held in their respective Barangay Plazas.
 At the same time, schools would also have their annual reunions and respective "School Night".
 The series of celebrations is in anticipation of the actual Feast day.